OAT7963/mae_pdf_processing/README.md

-# mae_pdf_processing
-maybank bank statement PDF processing for Credit and Debit.
-Been looking for a way to convert my maybank bank statement into excel so I can track better.
-Unfortunately there are not many options out there to do it.

-It is **completely free** -- I've created a python program and converted into a graphical user interface.

-Because this program read and create files on your local computer.
-I've included the source code to show that there a **no** malicious intent.
-You can also simply copy the code and paste it in ChatGPT and ask whether there are any parts of the code that has malicious intent

-Feel free to contact me for further questions - ongaunter@gmail.com
+# MAE Maybank Credit and Debit Card Statement Processing

+Efficient processing of Maybank bank statements for Credit and Debit, converting PDFs to Excel for better tracking.
+Current solutions are scarce, so I've developed a completely free Python program with a user-friendly graphical interface.

+To ensure safety, as the program reads and creates files locally, the source code is openly shared to address any concerns about malicious intent.
+You're welcome to review the code or use ChatGPT for a security check.

+For queries, reach out at ongaunter@gmail.com.